For people that are always looking for leisure options, the Internet provides many.

 Otherwise, it will retain logs of your traffic for half a year.

-Best VPN for Torrenting in Canada
+Reliable Providers for Torrenting in Canada

 IPVanish: Another fast option in the market, reaching up to 74 Mbps.
 It has servers in over 60 countries, and more than 40,000 IP addresses to give away.
 With DNS leak protection and robust encryption protocols, IPVanish is a solid choice for torrenting in Canada.